 Today’s Astro & Calendar

 Waxing Moon Magick – The waxing moon is for constructive magick, such as love, wealth, success, courage, friendship, luck or healthy, protection, divination.
 Any working that needs extra power, such as help finding a new job or healings for serious conditions, can be done now.
 Also, love, knowledge, legal undertakings, money and dreams.
-Phase ends at the Tide Change on 7/8 at 9:07pm.
+Phase ends at the Tide Change on 12/2 at 1:21pm.
 Waxing Crescent phase – Keywords for the Crescent phase are: expansion, growth, struggle, opportunity.
 It is the time in a cycle that you gather the wisdom learned in the new phase and communicate your intention to move forward.
 Light a candle.
 Write or read an affirmation.
 LISTEN & ABSORB.
 Commit to your goal.
 God/dess aspect: Maiden/Youth, energy and enthusiasm – Associated God/dess: Artemis & Apollo, Mayet/Djehuti, Freya/Frey.
-Phase ends at the Quarter on 6:30 at 5:51pm.
+Phase ends at the Quarter on 11/26 at 9:03am.

-Goddess Month of Rosea runs from 6/13 – 7/10
+Goddess Month of Cailleach/Samhain runs from 10/31 – 11/27

 ©2017 M. Bartlett, Some parts separately copyright